-Our group is involved in several national and international collaborations
+Our group is involved in many national and international collaborations, here are some of the most relevant:

-Our research group is an active contributor of the Italian research team of INFN, member of the Medipix4 collaboration.
+Our research group is an active contributor of the Italian research team of INFN (National Institute for Nuclear Physics), member of the Medipix4 collaboration.

 The aim of the collaboration is the development of two pixel read-out chips: Medipix4, which will target spectroscopic X-ray imaging at rates compatible with medical CT scans, and Timepix4, which will provide particle identification and tracking with higher spatial and timing precision.